-So I asked you guys for your tips and, man, did you have some great ones.
+So I asked readers for tips and, man, there were some great ones.

-Right off the top I’ve got to talk about these dryer balls from Smart Sheep.
+Right off the top, I’ve got to talk about these dryer balls from Smart Sheep.
 I stopped using dryer sheets when I found out a few of them used animal fat as the ‘softener’ because that just seemed gross to me.
 So I got those plastic bristle ball things and they were okay but made a lot of noise in the dryer, plus, they were plastic.
 So when these wool balls showed up on my doorstep I was pretty jazzed.
-Not only are they organic and make your clothes nice and soft, they help dry everything faster too.
-You could probably add some essential oils to them if you were feeling sassy – I know that’s all the rage right now, but I don’t know enough about it to weigh in.
+Not only are they organic and make your clothes nice and soft, but they also help dry everything faster too.

-Anyway, I thought these things were awesome and do an amazing job in the dryer.
 My only challenge with them is that the boys like to get a hold of them and play with them.
 I can’t blame them though – they are perfect snowball size.
-A pack of 6 will run you around $19 on Amazon.

-Next up are laundry bags.
 These are fantabulous for holding baby socks, bibs, mittens, and other small things that tend to wander in the wash.
 One reader even clips hers to the laundry hamper for easy access.
-These InsideSmarts bags get incredible ratings and are about $20 for a set of four.
+I found this set at Target.

-Many moms who purchased a diaper sprayer for their cloth diapers said that they use it just as often for clothes.
-So even if you aren’t going to cloth diaper it may be worth looking at.
+Many parents who purchased a diaper sprayer for their cloth diapers said that they use it just as often for clothes.
+(It's great for postpartum use too) So even if you aren’t going to use cloth diapers it may be worth looking at.
 If you are going to cloth diaper then for the love of Pete get one!
-They run around $40.
+I found a good selection at Walmart.

 Another great stain remover is the good old sun.
 It’s tried and true and works really well to bleach out stains and stink.
 A retractable clothesline works really well and tucks away when you’re not using it, or you can use a rack if you’re working with a balcony or less space.
 This wouldn’t work for me in Toronto from November to April, but you know, make hay while the sun shines.